 |Scubaquatic Jamaica||(876) 973-7000 ext.
 500||Runaway Bay, Northern part of Jamaica|

-Check the table below for information concerning the approximate cost of typical dive services in this area.
+Check out the table just below to get a feel for the approximate cost of typical dive services in this area.

 |Offering Type||Low Rate||High Rate|